In the middle of a Damascene

 I find falsified happiness,

-and compelling traces of genuine despair.
+and compelling traces of genuine

 I find dauntingly superficial love,